Ejay02/releaf_fe/README.md

-# Interactive Web App for Mills and PKS Dumpsites: FrontEnd
+# Interactive Web App for Mills and PKS Dumpsites: FrontEnd- Vuejs 3

 ## Description
 An interactive, responsive web app that displays and manages a set of map markers for mills and Palm Kernel Shell (PKS) dumpsites.